 \paragraph{Developers.} Our analysis highlights maintenance challenges that arise when PTMs are integrated into projects.
 Developers should adopt structured practices to manage this integration.
-For dependency tracking and versioning (\S\ref{subsec:rq1}), models should be consistently declared, version-pinned, and treated as evolving software components.
-Across pipeline stages (\S\ref{subsec:rq2}), adaptations such as task-specific head additions or layer modifications should be documented, and automated tools could help generate such documentation (\eg visualizations of model changes, integration points, and interfaces with other components) based on PTM reuse patterns and source code.
+Models should be consistently declared, version-pinned, and treated as evolving software components to support dependency tracking and versioning~(\S\ref{subsec:rq1}).
+Adaptations such as task-specific head additions or layer modifications should be documented across pipeline stages, and automated tools could help generate such documentation (\eg visualizations of model changes, integration points, and interfaces with other components) based on PTM reuse patterns and source code~(\S\ref{subsec:rq2}).
 Integration tests should be included in CI/CD pipelines to ensure reliability and consistency.
-For multi-model interactions (\S\ref{subsec:rq3}), outputs should be monitored to prevent downstream failures.
+Outputs from multi-model interactions should be monitored to prevent downstream failures~(\S\ref{subsec:rq3}).
 Standardized tooling for dependency management, pipeline testing, and performance monitoring can further support reproducibility and stability in PTM-based systems.